ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We will talk about the most important Rust libraries that we use for our application and their important parts that we utilize.

-In order to create a command line application (cli) we will use clap library.
+In order to create a command line application (cli) we will use *clap* library.
 Clap is a command line argument parser for Rust.
 I allows us to create our command-line parser, with all of the bells and whistles, declaratively or procedurally. @web_github_clap_readme

-To use asynchronous programming in Rust we need a asynchronous runtime, so we will use the most popular one tokio.
+To use asynchronous programming in Rust we need a asynchronous runtime, so we will use the most popular one *tokio*.
 Tokio is an event-driven, non-blocking I/O platform for writing asynchronous applications with the Rust programming language.
 At a high level, it provides a few major components:
 @web_github_tokio_readme
 - A multithreaded, work-stealing based task scheduler.